avocardow/qas-portal/docs/browser-notifications.md

 ## Features

 ### Permission Management
-- **Context-aware requests**: Only requests permissions when first notification is about to be sent
+- **App startup requests**: Requests permissions when the user opens the app and is authenticated
+- **One-time request**: Only requests permissions once per browser session
 - **Persistent state**: Stores permission status in localStorage
 - **Graceful degradation**: Falls back to in-app notifications when permissions denied
+- **Non-blocking flow**: App continues to function normally regardless of permission status

 ### Notification Types
 - **Client notifications**: New client registrations, updates, and activities